 Sezibwa Falls is a serene site located in Mukono along the Kampala – Jinja highway.
-It is reached by a one hour drive on the paved road from Kampala, turning off at the Kayanja TC for a 10minutes drive on a dirt road to Sezibwa.
+It is reached by a one-hour drive on the paved road from Kampala, turning off at the Kayanja TC for a 10minutes drive on a dirt road to Sezibwa.
 Sezibwa fall is a perfect place for weekend getaways and picnics.
 Below the waterfall is a neat clearing surrounded by big trees, bamboo and thickets.
 It is so peaceful with only the soothing nature sounds from the gushing waterfalls and sweet songs of the Great Blue Turacos, weaver birds and other bird species.
 A restaurant is available to provide drinks and prepare your meals.

 highlights for Sightseeing and Culture Sezibwa Falls

-- Cultural immersion and Community encounter
+- Cultural immersion and community encounter

-- Service of english speaking guide / driver
+- Service of English-speaking guide or driver

 - Visiting the Ancient African traditional religion